 The leadership structure and headquarters team, while small, work to ensure continuity and awareness of CUMU’s vision and mission.
 The Coalition of Urban and Metropolitan Universities is headquartered at Towson University in Towson, MD.
 Towson University was one of the original founders of CUMU and remains committed to the values of the organization.

-The CUMU Executive Committee is comprised of presidents and chancellors of member institutions.
-Executive Committee members are elected to two-year terms.
+The CUMU Board of Directors is comprised of presidents and chancellors of member institutions.
+Board members are elected to two-year terms.

 Chancellor, University of Missouri-St. Louis